peterzimon/docs-api/ghost-cli/knowledgebase.md

 sidebar: "ghost-cli"
 ---

-Learn more about using the Ghost CLI for a smooth install, run and update process when working with Ghost, and how to take advantage of it's flexibility.
+Learn more about using the Ghost-CLI for a smooth install, run and update process when working with Ghost, and how to take advantage of it's flexibility.

 ## Overview